Introducing the Internet of Things (IoT)

 While you’re probably familiar with the notion of IoT, what is it, actually?
 Chances are good that you can think of many things that connect to make this network, but what is the underlying concept here?
 Actually, there is no broadly accepted definition of what the Internet of Things is.

-Forbes has one of the more apt descriptions of the IoT, though, which is, the concept of basically connecting any device with an on and off switch to the Internet (and/or to each other).
-This includes everything from cellphones, coffeemakers, washing machines, headphones, lamps, wearable devices, and almost anything else you can think of.
+Forbes has one of the more apt descriptions of IoT, though, which is the concept of basically connecting any device with an on and off switch to the Internet (and/or to each other).
+This includes everything from cellphones, coffeemakers, washing machines, headphones, lamps, wearable devices and almost anything else you can think of.
 This also applies to components of machines, for example, a jet engine of an airplane or the drill of an oil rig.

 Introducing Smart Cities

-Because of this ambiguity and disparity, we need to turn to actual use cases to determine what defines a smart city.
+Because of this ambiguity and disparity, we need to turn to actual Applications to determine what defines a smart city.
 There are quite a few ways in which this sort of technology is being utilized today around the globe, including the following:

 - Sensors built into bridges to sense things like degradation and the effect of seismic forces at work.

 - Sensors built into roadways to sense things like subsidence and wear and tear, as well as traffic flow.